lambdalisue/vim-findent/README.md

 *vim-findent* is a plugin to find and apply reasonable values of `expandtab`, `shiftwidth`, `tabstop`, and `softtabstop` from the content of the current buffer.

-vim-findent is small and simple plugin, compares to existing similar plugins such as [vim-sleuth](https://github.com/tpope/vim-sleuth) or [detectindent](https://github.com/ciaranm/detectindent).
+vim-findent is a small and simple Vim plugin, compares to existing similar plugins such as [vim-sleuth](https://github.com/tpope/vim-sleuth) or [detectindent](https://github.com/ciaranm/detectindent).
-This plugin only provide three commands and no default `autocmd` is provided, mean that user can control the behavior of automatic detection by defining `autocmd` by them self.
+This plugin only provides three commands and no default `autocmd` is provided, mean that users can control the behaviour of automatic detection by defining `autocmd` by themselves.
 The detection algorithm is much simpler as well compared to vim-sleuth or detectindent.
-While we are living a real world and we are editing pre-formatted codes, I don't really think we need a super perfect but complex algorithm.
+While we are living in a real world and we are editing pre-formatted codes, I don't really think we need a super perfect but complex algorithm.
 A faster and simpler algorithm would be better.

 See [Test cases](./test/dat) to figure out what kind of indent rules can be detected via this plugin.